yoantodorovv/GoldenGlow/README.md

 - Browse and search for elegant clothing products
 - Filter products by gender, collection and category
 - Add products to a shopping cart and wishlist
-- Order a product with credit/debit card
+- Order a product with a credit/debit card
 - Order a product using PayPal */Not fully implemented/*
 - View order history and details
 - Sign Up with a Google account or with email and password
 - Manage your profile once you have signed up
 - Contact GoldenGlow elite support team

+## Upgrade Plans
+The application is not fully done yet.
+These are the upgrades that are planned to be implemented in the near future.

+- Make it responsive
+- Implement Stripe for mock payments
+- Develop an admin area
+- Add loading skeleton on all pages
+- Add slight animations

 ## Installation
 1. Clone this repository to your machine: